 There was a signal box at the east end of the eastbound platform.
 The box closed in 1917 but briefly reopened in 1925.

 The station closed to passengers in 1967.

-The main building remains, in use as a house.
+The main building remains in use as a house, listed 'B'.
 The canopy it once featured is gone but the doorways which led to the platform are still there, blocked off and unused.
+There is a wooden porch over the doorway at street level.
 Both platforms are reduced to mounds.
 The original entry and stone steps down to the westbound platform remain.
 There was no goods yard.

 Across Douglas Terrace from the former station is the unusually extended house used in the BBC television sitcom 'Bob Servant Independent'.

 Dundee Trades Lane